s312569/vmaths/README.md

    unitization-zero-min - ((x-min)/range)
    positional-quotient-trans - (x/mad)

-Returns a vector containing normalised vector and a vector of values used to normalize the object."
+Returns a vector containing normalised object and a vector of values used to normalize the object." vmaths.core>
 ```

 ## License